Into the Unknown: Connie Converse

 While she lived in New York, she took up smoking and drinking, two things that flew in the face of her family's religion.
 This was where she adopted the nickname Connie, which she got from coworkers.
 Her musical career also disappointed her parents, and her father went to his grave without ever hearing a single recording his daughter made.

-Singer-songwriter music is a genre of music that has existed since music began.
+Singer-songwriter music is self-explanatory, a genre of music that has existed since music began.
 It is typified by artists who not only perform but write their own music, often also providing their own accompaniment with instruments.
 When Connie Converse began her musical career in the 1950s, the singer-songwriter genre of popular music was just starting to find its foothold.
 Country artists like Hank Williams and Woodie Guthrie were gaining popularity, as were blues-oriented artists like Billie Holliday and Ray Charles.
 In the rock n' roll singer-songwriter subgenre, Jerry Lee Lewis, Buddy Holly and Sam Cooke were emerging.
 But the world at large didn't latch onto singer-songwriters until the early 1960s, and Connie Converse seems like an artist ahead of her time, one who missed the boat by just a few years.

 At a time when artists like Bob Dylan were starting to find success in the music industry, Converse saw little of it.
 She has only one known televised performance, on The Morning Show with Walter Cronkite, aired on CBS in 1954.
 She recorded songs in her Greenwich Village apartment, and more were recorded by friends.
 But she was never able to find the commercial success that led her to move to New York City in the first place.
 By 1961, Connie was deeply disappointed by what she saw as a complete failure.
 That year, she decided to move to Ann Arbor, Michigan, where her brother was professor emeritus in political science at the University of Michigan.
 During this time, she also started to smoke and drink more heavily, possibly to try and cope with the stress of her career not taking off as she'd hoped.